Gopal-Khadka/GameHub2/README.md

 To show image in game cards, we can crop them so that it saves the users' bandwidth and improves loading speed of the website.
 This is easy task since the `RAWG` api allows us to directly modify the url to crop the images.

 For eg: If the image url is :`https://media.rawg.io/media/games/20a/20aa03a10cda45239fe22d035c0ebe64.jpg`, we can modify url through function to make it: `https://media.rawg.io/media/crop/600/400/games/20a/20aa03a10cda45239fe22d035c0ebe64.jpg` which crops the original image to size of 600 \* 400.

+## Enhancing UX with Loading Skeletons

+We use `Skeleton` component to show loading page to the user when the game data is being fetched so that they know that the data is being loaded in the website.
+This is highly useful for low bandwidth users and large data loading.
+It enhances the user experience (UX).
+This technique is used by almost all the social medias nowadays to gain the user's engagement and attention.

+## Removing Duplicate Styles

+To remove the duplicate styling of `skeleton cards` and `game cards`, we will create a new component with the similar style which wraps both the skeleton and game cards.
+This will remove duplicate styles and make our code less redundant.